 What are the main functions to look out for?

-The main features of a supplier management system include a centralised repository, risk intelligence feeds, automated workflows and the ability to send notifications based on key dates.
+The main features include a centralised repository, risk intelligence feeds, automated workflows and the ability to send notifications based on key dates.
 A dedicated supplier portal, automated onboarding and an auditable history are also key features your business should consider.

 We have taken a look at some of the most important details you need to know about supplier management systems.